Basement-Renovator/basement-renovator/README.md

 - Run it:
   - `python BasementRenovator.py`
 - Wait up to 30 seconds for Basement Renovator to open.
 If it opens, you are done.
 In the future, you can just double click on the "BasementRenovator.py" file to open the program.
-- Otherwise, read the error messages and try to figure out what went wrong.
+- Otherwise, read the error messages in the command prompt and try to figure out what went wrong.

+### Running from Source (for advanced users)

+This section is for advanced users.
+If you are a noob, see the [section above](#running-from-source-for-noobs).

+- Download a copy of the source code, either by cloning the repository or by clicking [here](https://github.com/Tempus/Basement-Renovator/archive/master.zip).
+- Install Python 3.
+  - If you are manually installing it, then make sure to check the box to add Python to your PATH.
+Otherwise, the next steps will complain about the `python` command not existing.
+  - Installing Python 3 should also install `pip`, the Python package manager.
+- Run `pip install -r requirements.txt` to install the Python dependencies.
+- Double click the "BasementRenovator.py" script.

 ---